Why Choose a Silent Air Compressor?

 When shopping for a quiet air compressor, there are many terms used including ‘silent’, ‘noiseless’ and ‘ultra-quiet’.
-But what does that mean?
+But what does a silent air compressor or quiet air compressor actually mean?

 An air compressors noise is measured by decibel rating (dB).
 The higher the rating, the noisier the air compressor will be.